- How soon will my space be available after I sign up?

 You can request more space for academic purposes online or visit the IT Help Center at 533 Commonwealth Avenue to request additional space in person.

-To remove files from your directory, you can connect to your directory with an FTP program (such as Fetch on Mac, or AbsoluteFTP on Windows), highlight the file you want to delete, and choose the delete file option from the program menu.
-If you are accessing your directory via Telnet, type the command:
+To remove files from your directory, you can connect to your directory with an SFTP program (such as Fetch on Mac, or AbsoluteFTP on Windows), highlight the file you want to delete, and choose the delete file option from the program menu.

 Yes, we back up as a precaution against catastrophic loss.
 However, we can’t retrieve individual pages that you accidentally delete.
 We suggest you keep a backup copy of your site in a safe place, such as disks or your local hard drive.